 By North Carolina Judicial Branch

-Governor Cooper Appoints District Court Judge for Forsyth County
+Governor Cooper Appoints Superior Court Judge for Mecklenburg County

 By North Carolina Judicial Branch